-- Paradise Hills and part of Paseo del Norte to the North, Universe Boulevard to the west, the Volcano Cliffs Sector Plan area and part of Paseo del Norte to the south, and the Petroglyph National Monument to the east. - 2.
-The Plan area is primarily undeveloped except for the two regional roads that traverse it.
+and Paseo del Norte; and is bounded generally by existing development in Paradise Hills and part of Paseo del Norte to the North, Universe Boulevard to the west, the Volcano Cliffs Sector Plan area and part of Paseo del Norte to the south, and the Petroglyph National Monument to the east.

+- 2. The Plan area is primarily undeveloped except for the two regional roads that traverse it.
 It is surrounded by existing residential subdivisions and areas of platted land awaiting development.
-It is divided into approximately 100 properties ranging from 2.5 acres to 68 acres, which are held by about 35 property owners.
+It is divided into approximately 100 properties ranging from 2.5 acres to 68 acres, which are held-owned by about 35 different property owners.
 Five large property owners account for approximately 75% of the Plan area. - 3.
 There are approximately 10 acres of basalt rock outcroppings scattered throughout the Plan area, many of which have cultural, historical and geological significance related to their spiritual use by the area's earliest inhabitants.
 The Plan area also has significant views of the Sandia Mountains to the east. - 4.
 The Plan area currently contains the following zones: Residential and Related Uses, Developing Area (R-D), SU-1 for Planned Residential Development (PRD) and SU-1 for C-1 neighborhood commercial uses. - 5.
 The majority of the VHSDP Area is within a part of the city designated Developing or Established Urban by the Rank One Albuquerque/Bernalillo County Comprehensive Plan (Comprehensive Plan).
-The VHSDP implements and furthers the applicable Goals and Policies of the Comprehensive Plan as follows: - A. The VHSDP's zoning and design standards will protect and preserve open space areas, including the Escarpment, Petroglyph National Monument, and basalt rock outcroppings.
-Community open areas that tie into the open space network are encouraged through a combination of regulations and incentives in the Plan (II.B.1 Policies c, d, f, g, h, j). - B. The West Side Strategic Plan's Volcano Mesa community and its Major Activity Center (MAC) designation and policies address the existing conditions of the Volcano Heights Plan area to ensure compatibility of development on vacant land with existing neighborhoods, urban services and facilities, and natural features (II.B.5 Policies c, d, e, g, n).
+The VHSDP implements and furthers the applicable Goals and Policies of the Comprehensive Plan as follows:

+A. The VHSDP's zoning and design standards will protect and preserve open space areas, including the Escarpment, Petroglyph National Monument, and basalt rock outcroppings.
+Community open areas that tie into the open space network are encouraged through a combination of regulations, standards, and incentives in the Plan, including, in particular, the single-loaded Park Edge Road that serves as a buffer to the Petroglyph National Monument and the bonus height criteria that incentivize protections of the natural environment (II.B.1 Policies c, d, f, g, h, j).

+B. The West Side Strategic Plan's Volcano Mesa community and its Major Activity Center (MAC) designation and policies address the existing conditions of the Volcano Heights Plan area to ensure compatibility of development on vacant land with existing neighborhoods, urban services and facilities, and natural features (II.B.5 Policies c, d, e, g, n).